 Your post should be around 60 characters.

 Google’s maximum number of characters for title tags on their SERPs is 60 characters.
-Thus, this character limit makes a perfect ideal length for your blog posts titles and helps more readers find your content through search results.
-So, considering how your post will populate on Google is really important!
+Thus, this character limit makes a perfect ideal length for your blog post titles and helps more readers find your content through search results.
+So, considering how your post will populate on Google when people are searching is really important!

-If your title tag is longer than 60 characters, it’ll roll off the page and the entire title will not appear on the SERPs.
-That being said, a title too short might not provide enough clarity or interest on your topic!
+If your title tag length is longer than 60 characters (say around 100 characters), it’ll roll off the page and the entire title will not appear on the SERPs.
+That also being said, a title too short (maybe it’s closer to 40 characters) might not provide enough clarity or interest in your topic!
 Because of these factors, it’s best to stay right at 60 characters for your blog post title length.

 Twitter and Facebook headlines of 8-14 words are shared the most.

-Another place your headline will frequently pop up will be on social media!
-Social sharing of your post can result in tons of new followers and lots of website traffic.
+Another place your headline will frequently pop up will be on most social media platforms!
+Sharing via various social networks can result in tons of new followers for your post and lots of website traffic as well.
 But first, readers must be interested in your article!
-The headline needs to summarize something that interests them or solves a problem.
+The words of a headline need to summarize something that interests them or solves a problem.

 But, how can you interest readers?
 The Washington Post found that only 40% of people read past the headlines!
-So, to get good click through rates, you’ll definitely need some well thought-out title creation!
-On Twitter readers are most interested in headlines between 8-12 words long, whereas on Facebook posts with 12-14 word titles get the most interaction.
+So, to get good conversion rates, you’ll definitely need some well-thought-out title creation!
+On Twitter, readers are most interested in headlines between 8-12 words long, whereas on Facebook posts with 12-14 word titles get the most interaction.
 So, to play the social media game, keep your titles between 8-14 words long!

 Don’t go too short.
 Readers need to know everything in the headline!